hasmhib/unit3-2024/README.md

 ## Success Criteria 5: The application allows the user to search for orders by materials.

-I fulfilled this criteria by implementing the "OrderScreen" class and inside 'search_by_material' function.
+I fulfilled this criteria by implementing the "OrderScreen" class and function 'search_by_material'.
 This function enables users to specify a material and outputs all orders that used that particular material in pop-up dialog, showcasing the application's capability to filter and display order information based on material criteria.

 ### 'search_by_material' function _(class OrderScreen)_